Alejogb1/job-board/blog-data/gitlab-project-cannot-be-transferred-because-tags-are-present-in-its-containe.md

 id: "gitlab-project-cannot-be-transferred-because-tags-are-present-in-its-containe"
 ---

-Okay so you’re having that classic GitLab project transfer problem because of tags right yeah been there done that got the t-shirt feels like a rite of passage for anyone using Git at scale so let's unpack this a bit
+ so you’re having that classic GitLab project transfer problem because of tags right yeah been there done that got the t-shirt feels like a rite of passage for anyone using Git at scale so let's unpack this a bit

 first things first GitLab has this quirk or feature depending on how you look at it that prevents you from easily transferring a project with tags to another group or namespace basically it's a safety mechanism to prevent things from getting completely borked during the transfer process think about it tags are like little breadcrumbs pointing to specific commits or releases they might be crucial for your deployment pipelines or documentation or just about anything if you just blindly move the project without considering them things could go south real quick

 now the error message is probably something like "Project cannot be transferred because it contains tags" or some variant of that which is incredibly helpful thanks GitLab for the illuminating insight but jokes aside that's about all the guidance we're getting from the platform which is kind of a bummer but we're devs we debug our way through problems not complain about them right

-okay so I've been wrestling with this situation many times probably more than I care to admit I remember back in 2018 when I was working on a project that involved migrating our entire infrastructure to a new data center we used GitLab heavily for our code management and when we tried to move the projects to the new group well boom transfer failed because tags it took us hours to figure this out as we were mostly juniors and had no clue about this GitLab quirk We tried everything restarting GitLab doing random things we had no clue what to do We eventually had to get help from one senior dev who knew a bit about Git low level things
+ so I've been wrestling with this situation many times probably more than I care to admit I remember back in 2018 when I was working on a project that involved migrating our entire infrastructure to a new data center we used GitLab heavily for our code management and when we tried to move the projects to the new group well boom transfer failed because tags it took us hours to figure this out as we were mostly juniors and had no clue about this GitLab quirk We tried everything restarting GitLab doing random things we had no clue what to do We eventually had to get help from one senior dev who knew a bit about Git low level things

-so there's actually more than one way to get around this obstacle it really comes down to what you need and how you want to manage your tags for example if you're okay with not keeping the existing tags you can just delete them and then perform the transfer and that's the easiest way actually but if you need them then you have to get creative
+so there's actually more than one way to get around this obstacle it really comes down to what you need and how you want to manage your tags for example if you're  with not keeping the existing tags you can just delete them and then perform the transfer and that's the easiest way actually but if you need them then you have to get creative

-okay so here is option one if you want to remove them simple and quick
+ so here is option one if you want to remove them simple and quick

 **Option 1: Delete existing tags**